The Expanse Book Series, Part 2

 The original page for the book series was getting very long, and since there are at least three more novels planned to follow Babylon's Ashes, I thought it best to start a new page.
 If you're new to this series, please refer to the link below for my thoughts on the first five novels (+ five shorter stories).
 Some of my previous comments may have contained more spoilers than I would have liked, but this series is complex, following a wide range of characters and their actions in many different locations, with a lot of the events carrying over to subsequent volumes.
 I did my best to limit that for the previous book, and I have to be very careful here too.
 What follows will be more a generic interpretation of the significant themes explored throughout the series.

 There has been a lot of political and social commentary that can be viewed as parallels to both historical and current events, on the national level as well as the personal.
 Earth stands in for the old guard of first world nations, Great Britain, France, Spain.
 They were responsible for most of the development of the Belt and beyond, and they're anxious to maintain their control.
 Mars is similar to the United States, a grand new vision for cooperation toward a common goal, in this case terra-forming and self-sufficiency.
 The Belt represents the colonies that threw off the yoke of imperialist countries in the 19th and early 20th Centuries.
 As we have seen in the real world, some of them have been successful in establishing democracies, while others have been controlled by the strongest warlord.
-The Belt wants self-determination, and is resentful of the continued influence of Earth on directing its future.
-Fred Johnson has been a leading figure in at least one branch of the OPA, yet he is from Earth, so many in the Belt consider him an interloper and not one of them.
+The Belt wants self-determination, and is resentful of the continued influence of Earth in directing its future.
+Fred Johnson has been a leading figure in at least one branch of the OPA, yet he is from Earth, so many in the Belt consider him an interloper with divided loyalties.
 The same applies to James Holden, no matter how much he has helped their cause.
 This relates to the personal level of today's identity politics, where marginalized peoples resent other groups telling them what they should think and how they should act.

 All of the major players have different factions vying for control.
-Many in the Earth government (and the military) were allied with Protagen, the company set up to study and capitalize on the proto-molecule, with no regard for the dangers.
+Some in the Earth government (and the military) were allied with Protagen, the company set up to study and capitalize on the proto-molecule, with no regard for the dangers.
 Other corporations were only concerned with their profits in manufacturing and shipping in the Belt.
-Many on Mars were demoralized that their terra-forming project had been a waste of time and resources, now that the alien portals led to many new worlds on which humanity could survive on the surface as is.
+Many on Mars were demoralized that their terra-forming project had been a waste of time and resources, now that the alien portals led to many new worlds on which humanity might be able to survive on the surface as is.
 A revolutionary cabal of Belters has taken control of Medina Station and is blocking emigration through the portals.
 That station began as the Nauvoo, intended to be the first generational starship, but was then commandeered by Fred Johnson as an OPA gunship and renamed the Behemoth.
 Now it orbits the alien sphere just inside the ring portal near Uranus, controlled by the Belt's Free Navy.
 Several previously loyal to the Free Navy have broken away from their leader, Marco Inaros, when they realize he is a megalomaniac.
 Inaros has a history with one of the main characters, but I'm not giving any details about that.

 Shifting alliances propel most of the action in this book, with the crew of the Rocinante in the middle of most of it.
 Holden continues to be an enigmatic character, hardly ever the smartest, but somehow he eventually makes the right decision at the right time, and he's also good at delegating authority.
 There are quite a few space battles, with the fate of all humanity in the balance at every turn.
 I feared they were setting up the death of one of my favorite characters, so I was surprised when they survived (but another didn't).
 Recent scientific speculations, particularly from Dr. Stephen Hawking, warn of the necessity of becoming a multi-planet species to avoid a catastrophe such as a large asteroid striking Earth.
-Following the devastating attacks by all sides in the Expanse universe, a statistician sets the deadline for survival at just over three years.
+Following the devastating attacks by all sides in the Expanse universe, a statistician sets the deadline for human survival in the system at just over three years.
 Looks like the next step will be going through those portals again and establishing viable colonies on other worlds.
 Then again, this series hasn't been that predictable so far, it's anybody's guess what will happen next.
-Wherever it goes, I'm along for the ride.
+Wherever it goes, I'm along for the ride..

 Reviews of the first five novels, Leviathan Wakes - Nemesis Games.